kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Fullscreen-inline-iOS.md

 In this article we'll review device rotation and fullscreen versus inline.

 ## Default Full Screen

-The best practice for embeding the Player in iOS is to use the container view.
+The best practice for embedding the Player in iOS is to use the container view.

-First, prepare the holder view for the Player as follows:
+1. First, prepare the holder view for the Player as follows:

 ![Register](images/playerHolder.png)